 NOTE 2: In order to support IEEE 802.1Q [98] clause 8.6.5.1, it is required to support the Stream Identification function as specified by IEEE 802.1CB-2017 [83].

-The SMF report the MAC address of the DS-TT port of the related PDU Session to TSN AF via PCF as the MAC address of the PDU Session.
-The association between the MAC address used by the PDU Session, 5GS Bridge ID and port number on DS-TT is maintained at TSN AF and further used to assist to bind the TSN traffic with the UE's PDU session.
+The SMF report the port number of the DS-TT port of the related PDU Session together with the Bridge ID to TSN AF via PCF to assist in the binding of the PCF, SMF to the given PDU Session.
+The association between the (Bridge ID, port number) and the SMF handling the PDU Session is maintained in the PCF.
+The association between the (Bridge ID, port number) and the PCF handling the PDU Session is maintained in the TSN AF.

-In the case of provisioning traffic forwarding information, the TSN AF determines the DS-TT MAC address used by the PDU Session for the TSN traffic based on the DS-TT port number in the traffic forwarding information.
+In the case of provisioning traffic forwarding information, the TSN AF determines the DS-TT port number of the PDU Session for the TSN traffic based on the traffic forwarding information.
 The TSN AF uses the traffic forwarding information received from the CNC to determine the destination MAC addresses and corresponding egress ports, and requests the PCF to reserve resources for an AF session with support for Time Sensitive Networking (TSN) as defined in clause 6.1.3.23 in TS 23.503 [45].

-With the Traffic forwarding information as defined in IEEE 802.1Q [98] clause 8.8.1 and PSFP information as defined in IEEE 802.1Q [98] clause 8.6.5.1, the TSN AF identifies the ingress port and egress port for a stream and derives the DS-TT MAC address of corresponding PDU session carrying this stream.
-The TSN AF uses PSFP information as defined in IEEE 802.1Q [98] clause 8.6.5.1 to derive the TSN QoS information for UL traffic.
+With the Traffic forwarding information as defined in IEEE 802.1Q [98] clause 8.8.1 and PSFP information as defined in IEEE 802.1Q [98] clause 8.6.5.1, the TSN AF identifies the ingress port and egress port for a stream.
+The TSN AF uses the (Bridge ID, port number) to identify the DS-TT port that its configuration applies toThe TSN AF uses PSFP information as defined in IEEE 802.1Q [98] clause 8.6.5.1 to derive the TSN QoS information for UL traffic.